rfishermonteith/rfishermonteith.github.io/_drafts/intro-to-bootstrapping.md

 1. The expected value of this distribution from the bootstrap estimation is 0.508, where the true value is 0.5 (knowing what we know about the distribution the sample was drawn from)
 1. The 90% confidence bounds are wrapped tightly around 0.5.
 The interpretation for this is: "if we had to draw new samples from the population, and recalculate the mean, 90% of the time these would be between these two values"

+# The rest of the story
+1. Give some more examples on using it
+    1. A|B test (With p-values)
+    1.

 [^1] If my colleague ever reads this, and *doesn't* think it was a good idea, then just know I'm happy to take full responsibility for it.